night-codes/libe/README.md

 ## What else?
 Initialize your modules!
 So simple.
-You need to add `exports.init` method into your library.
+Just add `exports.init` method to your library.
 Like this:

 **lib/my.js:**